| Cast & Crew

 Micah Cheek

-Micah is a junior Acting and Tech/Design major.
-The Mousetrap will be Micah’s 8th show at Avila.
-He plays Major Metcalf.
+Micah Cheek is a junior Acting and tech/ design major.
+1984 will be Micah’s 9th show at Avila .
+He is the scenic designer and will be playing O’Brien.
 He loves the atmosphere of rehearsal and the creativity of his peers.
-He would like to thank his mother, friends, and lastly, and definitely not least, his lovely Jocelyn for supporting him through this process.
+He would like to thank his mother and friends and his lovely Jocelyn for supporting him through this process.

 Gaby Dawn